gocovi/RewstPy/README.md

 # Packages

-If you wish to use any packages, you'll need to put them in the requirements.txt file in your own repo.
+If you wish to use any packages, you'll need to put them in a `requirements.txt` file in your own repo.